pip-services/pip-services-docs/content/en/conceptual/reflection/_index.md

 <img src="figure7.png" alt="figure 7" style="width:100%">

 #### g)	TypeDescriptor
 This class stores a reference to a type represented by the type name and library (module) where the type is defined.
 This class has three methods.
 The equals method compares a descriptor to a value.
 The get_library method gets the library or module of a descriptor.
 The get_name method obtains the name of the object type.
 The to_string method returns a string representation of the descriptor with the format name[,library].
 And, the static method from_string transforms a string into a Descriptor object.
-Below are some examples of these methods’ usage.
+Below are some examples of these methods' usage.

 {{< tabsection >}}
   {{< include "./__code8_node.md" >}}